 When answering this question, it is important to keep the particular job in mind.
-Avoid clichés (like “hard worker” and “good communication skills”) and focus on specific elements of your work style that fit the position and company.
+Avoid clichés (like “hard worker” and “good communication skills”) and focus on specific elements of your work style that fit with the position and company.

 Watch Now: 4 Tips for Answering Questions About Work Style

-Do your research before the job interview.
+This question is far easier to answer if you do some research before the job interview.
 Analyze the job listing to match your qualifications with their requirements, and prepare answers that show how your work style makes you the best candidate for the job.

 Then, go a little further.
 Review the company’s website, media kit (almost always available on their site), and social media presence to learn which qualities are most valued at the organization.

 It’s also important to be honest, while still highlighting the positive.
 Don’t claim to be a perfectionist if you’re a big-picture person; instead, emphasize your vision and commitment to quality.

 My work style is extremely flexible—working on so many different projects requires me to be adaptive.
 In general, I try to work on one project at a time, working as quickly, but efficiently, as possible to achieve the best results.
 All of my projects require collaboration, so I use the team environment to check for errors.
 I am a perfectionist and a driven worker, and I think my clear communication skills allow me to bring out the best in any team, in any project.

 Why It Works: This answer establishes the candidate's preferred work style (one project at a time) while also highlighting other key workplace skills, such as flexibility and collaboration.
 Unless the job description specifically called for multitasking, this response ticks off a lot of positive in-demand qualities for candidates.